Schrausser/SSR/README.md

 # SSR
 Solar System Simulation `SSR`.
 Android globus coelestis (celestial globe) and interactive calendar with zodiac signs and timepiece covering the solar system in the entire observable universe up to $r=14.25Gpc.$ Contains $n=69$ stars, $n=70$ nebulae and star clusters, most important Milky Way objects, $n=48$ galaxies and galaxy clusters as well as the most well-known quasars.
-Full implementation of all $n=110$ Messier objects (Messier, 1784) and more:
+Full implementation of all $n=110$ Messier objects (Messier, 1784), inner cloud (Hills, 1981), oort cloud (Oort, 1950) and more:

 ![figure.\label{pic1}](pic1.jpg)